AnzaGitHub/AnzaGitHub/README.md

 # About Me
 ### Data Science enthusiast.
-Like coding, EDAs especially visualization.
+In awe of the insights uncovered by Rows AND Rows OR Columns AND Columns and viceversa.
+And ofcourse, predicting what's next using AI.
 # Connect with Me
 ### Mail ID: ummeranza@gmail.com